-It is now generally accepted that abnormal activation of the systemic and intrarenal reninangiotensin system (RAS) is a crucial factor in pathophysiology of hypertension (Kobori et al. 2007, Gonzalez-Vilalobos et al. 2013).
+It is now generally accepted that abnormal activation of the systemic and intrarenal renin-angiotensin system (RAS) is a crucial factor in pathophysiology of hypertension (Gonzalez-Vilalobos et al. 2013, Kobori et al. 2007).
 Nevertheless, effects of hypoxia on the activity of the RAS and on blood pressure (BP) regulation in normotensive and especially in hypertensive subjects have not been clearly established.
-Some studies showed that hypoxia increased the activity of the RAS (Frayser et al. 1975, Zakheim et al. 1976,
+Some studies showed that hypoxia increased the activity of the RAS (Frayser et al. 1975, Hubloue et al. 2004, Morrell et al. 1995, Rose et al. 1983, Zakheim et al. 1976) while others demonstrated a decrease in BP and RAS activity (Antezana et al. 1995, Hoehne et al. 2001, Krebs et al. 1999, Vilar et al. 2008).
+Therefore, the role of RAS in the pathophysiology of arterial hypertension and especially the BP response to chronic hypoxia remains the subject of further research.